 Several organizations and curriculum publishers offer training in Charlotte Mason techniques through group discussion guides, internships, conference workshops or training manuals.
 There are also events around the country that focus on CM education; you can find them listed on our Events page.
 If you know of something not listed here, please contact us.

-- Ambleside Schools International provides training “in the philosophy and practice” of Charlotte Mason through the Summer Institute, 3-day internships located throughout the United States, and the International Master Teacher Training Program.
+- Ambleside Schools International provides training “in the philosophy and practice” of Charlotte Mason through the Summer Institute, 3-day internships located throughout the United States.
+They also offer an International Master Teacher Training Program for Ambleside teachers/faculty, and homeschoolers with at least 3 years experience at an Ambleside school or as an Ambleside homeschool member.
 Costs vary.